ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Fill out the form.

-## Detailed instructions regarding the Wynton Account Form.
+## Detailed instructions regarding the Wynton account form

 If you have successfully logged into MyAccess/DUO, the "Requested By Name" and "Requested by Email" should be autopopulated with your information from the UCSF Directory.